NOTICE TO LANDLORDS – WHAT TO DO BEFORE LETTING YOUR PROPERTY OUT.

 - You can charge a better tenancy rate if your property is kept clean regularly

-- A regular cleaning that works prevent build up of mold in the bathrooms, grease in the kitchen cobweb in the entire house
+- A regular cleaning that works prevent the build-up of mould in the bathrooms, grease in the kitchen cobweb in the entire house

 We hope this helps to in managing your rental properties more often.

 If you liked this Blog and found it helpful, please follow us on social media and leave a comment.
 If you need any further information about Green Heart Clean please look check out our other blogs and services.